Ivan-Sergeyev/seymour/README.md

 ## How to Get Involved

-If you want to contribute to our project, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+In case you want to contribute to our project, you can read the [contribution guidelines](CONTRIBUTING.md).
 We use [GitHub Issues](https://github.com/Ivan-Sergeyev/seymour/issues) for tracking tasks, and the issues we think could be a good fit for newcomers are labeled with `good first issue`.
 Feel free to reach out on [Zulip](https://leanprover.zulipchat.com/#narrow/channel/498634-Seymour) in case you have questions.

 ## Timeline